fortrabbit/help/docs/mysql.md

 ### MySQL via GUI

 We recommend the free [MySQL Workbench](http://www.mysql.com/products/workbench/) (Mac/Linux/Windows).
-There is also [Navicat](http://www.navicat.com/products/navicat-for-mysql) (also multi-platform), [HeidiSQL](http://www.heidisql.com/) for Windows and [Sequel Pro](http://www.sequelpro.com/) for Mac.
-And a [host of others](https://www.google.com/search?q=mysql%20gui).
+There is also [Navicat](http://www.navicat.com/products/navicat-for-mysql) (also multi-platform), [HeidiSQL](http://www.heidisql.com/) for Windows and [Sequel Pro](http://www.sequelpro.com/) for Mac, along with [at least a few others](https://www.google.com/search?q=mysql%20gui).

-All clients have connection presets that help you to establish the SSH tunnel and the MySQL connection in one convenient step.
-In the connection info you will insert all the SSH access information and the MySQL connection information.
+The clients above can be configured to help you to connect via an SSH tunnel to the MySQL database in one convenient step.
+In the connection dialog or tab of the client you pick, you will need to insert the correct parameters for SSH and MySQL.

-To give you an idea of how the access details should be inserted, here an example using MySQL Workbench:
+To give you an idea of how the access details should be configured, here an example using MySQL Workbench:

 * Create a new connection with *Connection Method* set to `Standard TCP/IP over SSH`, then:
 * **SSH Hostname**: `tunnel.{{region}}.frbit.com`